j6k4m8/meteor-todo/README.md

 A simple-to-use but highly expandable to-do list with support for `#tags`, `@people`, due-dates, and archiving.

+**This todo list currently *does not* support collaboration or multi-users.** This was an intentional design decision, as I never like having my todo list accessible by others.
+However, this is Meteor, folks.
+Adding user accounts is *maybe* a five-line ordeal.
+Feel free to Pull-Request if you feel strongly about it!
+2015 roadmap includes a default-CSS redesign and optional multi-user functionality.
+Collaboration welcome.

 # Usage
 ## Creating a new TODO
 Type a new todo in the left input (focus it by typing <kbd>n</kbd>).
 Mark tags with `#`.
 Indicate people with `@`.
 Nest due-dates in `` ` `` tick marks.